CortexVideoServices/Web/README.md

 Get started
 -----------
-This is ready to develop a web application with [React framework], just install the `yarn add @cvss/response` package in your project. [@cvss/react] - There is documentation and examples of using the components.
+This is ready to develop a web application with [React framework], just install the `@cvss/react` package with our components into your project:

+    yarn add @cvss/react

+Please follow to [@cvss/react], there is documentation and examples how to using thoes components.

 [Cortex Video Services]: http://cvs.solutions
 [Cortex Technology]: http://cb.technology/